oroinc/documentation/backend/navigation/index.rst

         route_name_3: "Static title"

-The title can be defined with an annotation together with route annotation:
+The title can be defined with an attribute together with route attribute:

 .. code-block:: none

-    @TitleTemplate("Route title with %parameter%")
+    #[TitleTemplate('Route title with %parameter%')]

 .. include:: /include/include-links-dev.rst